Jeffresh/syntax-analysis/README.md

 |  C 	| C -> AcS'   	| -| -| C -> S'   	| C -> S'  	|

+#### Is s LLR(1) grammar?
-So, how you can see is a LL(1) grammar because there is only a rule per cell in the table.
+How you can see is a LL(1) grammar because there is only a rule per cell in the table, so we can decide witch rule apply only reading the next character.

 ### Checking if G2 grammar is SLR